\\\\V//// DESERT GENERATOR \\\\V////

 You bought up most of the stuff in the desert, but there is some left.
-If you missed your chance in the desert or just prefer to have yours shipped, click here:
+Pick up a tee (mens and womens available) or 2016 poster by Jason Cruz, click here:

 “Setting the scene for Desert Generator…11:30am showed up to Pappy and Harriets, walked onto the lot and there was already over 100 vans there.
 People barbecuing, DJ playing Judas Priest on loud P.A. speaker, 60s and 70s vans all in line.
 The smell of pot, tobacco, with the sounds of cans opening was looking like this is the worlds greatest parking lot party, but in the Desert!” – Riding Easy Records blog